Forlaie/CSC301-PEKKA/deliverables/D3_R/review_template.md

 Please fill in the template below.
 Some suggestions have been provided to help you understand how to answer each segment.

 Before submission, please replace the suggestions (in italics) with your answers.
-You can keep the prompts though.

 ### Project Name: _Enter project name_
 ### Team Name, Team Number: _Enter team name and number who the project belongs to_